sdkman/sdkman-cli/ISSUE_TEMPLATE.md

-We require a conversation to take place in the appropriate Gitter Room before raising a new Github Issue.
+We require a conversation to take place in the appropriate Slack channel before raising a new Github Issue.
 Please note that **issues will be closed immediately if prior discussion did not take place**.
 We need to do this to help manage the quality and validity of Issues raised on this project.

 Please tick one:
-- [ ] this is a new Feature Request, a conversation was started in the [Gitter CLI Development Room](https://gitter.im/sdkman/cli-dev).
+- [ ] this is a new Feature Request, a conversation was started in the [Slack CLI Development Channel](https://sdkman.slack.com/app_redirect?channel=user-issues).
-- [ ] this is a new Bug Report or Issue, a conversation was started in [Gitter User Issues Room](https://gitter.im/sdkman/user-issues).
+- [ ] this is a new Bug Report or Issue, a conversation was started in [Slack User Issues Channel](https://sdkman.slack.com/app_redirect?channel=cli-development).

 Please explain the Issue / Feature Request here: